harrison-ai/cookiecutter-terraform/README.md

 - Automatically populate configuration details for development and production environments
 - [3 musketeers](https://3musketeers.io/) pattern usage

+## Docker Usage

+1. `make docker-build` - Build the Docker image
+2. `make cookiecutter` - Launch the cookiecutter wizard

+Once the wizard completes, the new cookiecutter'ed repo will exist in the root of this repo.
+Move it to your desired location

 ## Usage

 1. First install cookiecutter via `pip install cookiecutter`